avabellaw/crystal-clear-opticians/readme.md

 ### JS Validator Notes

 * expand-dropdown-on-hover.js
-    * I recieved warnings, relating mostly to JQuery, but no errors.
+    * I received warnings, relating mostly to JQuery, but no errors.
     * JSLint suggests using double quotes instead of single but single quotes are still valid in JavaScript.
-    * JSLint had issues with comments being longer than 80 characters but they work for the purpose of this project.
+    * JSLint had issues with comments being longer than 80 characters but they work as proper documentation for the project.

-### Testing User Stories From 'User Experience' Section
+### Testing User Stories From The User Experience Section

 [Testing User Stories](docs/user-story-testing/testing-user-stories.md)